MG-MAMPOSSt: A code to test modifications of gravity with the dynamics of galaxy clusters: Application II: chameleon screening

-Our results illustrate that the \emph{MG-MAMPOSSt} procedure, together with strong+weak lensing analyses, is an interesting method to test chameleon gravity at cluster scales -- with present and future observations, the combination of different sets of data and methodologies (i.e. X-rays mass profile determinations) can improve the constraints on the allowed region in the plane $(\mathcal{Q},\phi_\infty)$ and thus on the viability of those theories at cosmological level.
-As for Beyond Horndeski model, we study how our results change when combining the information of several clusters, by performing a MCMC sampling of $\log\mathcal{L}_{tot}=\log\mathcal{L}_{\text{dyn}}(r_s,r_{200},\beta,\phi_\infty,\mathcal{Q})+N\log P_{lens}(r_s,r_{200})$, where $N$ is the number of halos considered in the stack.
-As shown in the bottom plot of Fig. \ref{fig:cham_ref1}, the analysis of 10 clusters produce an improvement of the constraints for $\mathcal{Q}_2 \lesssim 0.4$, tightening the allowed region in the parameter space.
+Our results illustrate that the \textsc{MG-MAMPOSSt} procedure, together with strong+weak lensing analyses, is an interesting method to test CS models at cluster scales -- with present and future observations, the combination of different sets of data and methodologies (i.e. X-ray mass profile determinations) can improve the constraints on the allowed region in the plane $(\mathcal{Q}_2,\phi_2)$ and thus on the viability of those theories at cosmological level.
+As for VS models, we study how our results change when combining the information of several clusters, by performing a MCMC sampling of

+where $N_\text{h}$ is the number of haloes considered in the stack and the expression of $\mathcal{L}_\text{tot}$ is the same as Eq. \eqref{eq:liketot}.
+As shown in the right plot of Fig. \ref{fig:cham_ref1}, the analysis of 10 clusters produces an improvement of the constraints for $\mathcal{Q}_2 \gtrsim 0.3$, tightening the allowed region in the parameter space.

+Since only few clusters have 600 known redshifts, we also reduce the number of tracers to $N = 100$, and display the iso-probability contours in the left plot of Fig. \ref{fig:lensdyn100} for the joint lensing+kinematic likelihoods.
+While the \textsc{MG-MAMPOSSt} analysis alone is insufficient to provide any bounds in $(\mathcal{Q}_2,\phi_2)$, the joint lensing+internal kinematics contours are almost identical to the previous analysis with $N=600$.
+This indicates that the constraining power is mostly related to the additional information provided by lensing on the mass profile parameters $r_{200},r_\text{s}$, confirming what was previously found for linear $f(\mathcal{R})$ (Appendix A of \citealt{Pizzuti19b}).